-6. In the Take Snapshot window, type GOLDEN_MASTER into the Name field and click OK.
+6. In the Take Snapshot window, type GOLDEN_MASTER into the Name text field or you may choose another naming convention as long as it is consistent.
+Click OK.

 7. Notice the new snapshot appear in the Snapshot Manager.
 Click Dismiss.